herzizza88/pdsnd_github/README.md

 Bikeshare data

 ### Description
-The project is a data analysis project using python
+The project is a data analysis project using python.
+It processes and provides information based on user input across 3 cities: Washington, New York City and Chicago.

 ### Files used
 bikeshare_2.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Udacity Notes